luilliarcec/laravel-ecuador-identification/README.md

     return [
         ...

-        'ecuador_identification' => 'The :attribute field does not have the corresponding country format.
+        'ecuador' => 'The :attribute field does not have the corresponding country format.
 (Ecuador)',

         /*
         |--------------------------------------------------------------------------